ijulele/pinguindocs/docs/source/subnetting.rst

      * **Date** 	: 12/17/2015
      * **Mail** 	: naufal.itt@gmail.com

 Tips
 ----

-- What you need to remember
+- What you need to remember:

     /24 = 256
     /25 = 128
     /26 = 64